0 Series Shinkansen: 16-car N_{H} Hikari sets

 Between 1977 and 1980, 35 new 16-car N_{H} sets were formed of −1000 subseries cars (batches 22 to 29) for Hikari services on the Tōkaidō Shinkansen and San'yō Shinkansen lines.
 The introduction of 100 series and later 300 series trains reduced the number of 0 series trains used on Hikari services, with 0 series Hikari services operated by JR Central ending in 1995.
-A small fleet was subsequently maintained by JR-West for use on additional holiday period Hikari services, with the last remaining unit, N_{H}32, being disbanded in December 1999.
+A small fleet was subsequently maintained by JR West for use on additional holiday period Hikari services, with the last remaining unit, N_{H}32, being disbanded in December 1999.

-The N_{H} sets had two Green (first class) cars and a restaurant car in addition to a buffet car, although use of the restaurant cars was discontinued from the mid-1990s.
+The N_{H} sets had two Green (first class) cars and a restaurant car in addition to a buffet car, although use of the restaurant cars was discontinued in 1995.